GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns

 "The widely-watched employment cost index came in a touch softer than expected suggesting wages may start to cool some from here," said Stephanie Roth, a senior markets economist at J.P.
 Morgan Private Bank.

+Mounting inflation pressures could force the Fed to rapidly hike interest rates, stifling growth, economists have warned.

-"Hot wage growth has been a key factor behind the Fed's pivot, so if this trend continues that would relieve some pressure."
+"Hot wage growth has been a key factor behind the Fed's pivot, so if this trend continues that would relieve some pressure," said Roth.

-MSCI's 50-country main world index .MIWD00000PUS gained 0.50% but remained on the brink of its worst January since the 2008 global financial crisis after shedding roughly $7 trillion in value.
+MSCI's 50-country main world index .MIWD00000PUS rose 1.49% but remained on the brink of its worst January since the 2008 global financial crisis after shedding roughly $7 trillion in value.

-The dollar, meanwhile, consolidated gains and was on track for its biggest weekly rise in seven months against other major currencies as markets priced in a year ahead of aggressive hikes in U.S. interest rates/FRX.
+The dollar, meanwhile, consolidated gains and posted its biggest weekly rise in seven months as markets priced in a year ahead of aggressive hikes in U.S. interest rates /FRX.

 "The big issue is the Fed, which is clearly in a tightening cycle.
 Financial market support is not part of the central bank's agenda," said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York.